GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

 - Here's some display advice
-- The Birthday and Gender displays are a bit bland, so change the display format!
+- The Birthday and Gender displays are a little bland, so change the display format!

 ![bg right h:700px](images/2022-11-12-22-05-40.png)